Diplomatic Security: What Went Wrong In Benghazi

 MARIANNE: Thank you.
-So - and so then we felt completely safe.
-We were in Arab countries but we (unintelligible) but we had the Marines.
+So until then, we felt completely safe.
+We were in Arab countries but we - but we had the Marines.
 And, you know, there's just - there's never an issue.

 LYDEN: I just want to read an email here that just come in from John Miller(ph).
 Consulates are, by nature, open to the public unlike embassies.
 We have hundreds of consulates around the world and dozens in the Middle East.
 This one would have needed 60 defenders, meaning 300 defenders overall, which could be a flashpoint itself.
 How would we like it if the Chinese stationed 300 Marines at their consulate in Houston?
 You want to take that one, Ambassador Hill?

 HILL: Yeah.
 I would say that people need to keep in mind always the fact that there is going to be risk.
 You cannot expect to go on to a post-conflict society and know where all the militias are, know where all the guns are, and in the case of Libya, know where all the heavy weapons are.
 So this is really a question of managing risk.
 And I think one of the issues that the Accountability Review Board will look at is a question of whether risk was properly managed in the case of Benghazi.
 And I don't think we should jump to conclusions about whether it was or was not.
 I think these are tough issues.
 But I think, overall, you're going to see a very intrepid American diplomatic corps out in some of these very tough places.
 And, indeed, we've taken losses before and we'll probably take more in the future.